Social entrepreneurship: Major organizations

+The ecosystem of social enterprise support is strong in several countries.
+Social enterprise support organizations sometimes operate globally but there are also local providers that are dedicated to helping individuals start and grow social enterprises in specific countries or regions.
+These organizations typically offer a mix of training, funding and community and include Acumen, Echoing Green, School for Social Entrepreneurs and Ashoka.

 Groups focused on social entrepreneurship may be divided into several categories: community-based enterprises, socially responsible enterprises, social services industry professionals, and socio-economic enterprises.
 Community-based enterprises are based on the social ventures aimed at and involving an entire community.
 These enterprises build on the community's culture and capital (e.g., volunteer resources, financing, in-kind donations, etc.) to empower the enterprise and the community.
 Socially responsible enterprises focus on creating sustainable development through their inside organization acts that focus mostly on creating societal gains for the community.
 Social service industry professionals such as social workers and public health nurses work in social services, either for a government or a non-profit organization.
 They aim to expand social capital for individuals, communities, and organizations.
 Socio-economic enterprises include corporations that balance earning profits with nonprofit goals, such as seeking social change for communities.
 Some social entrepreneurship organizations are not enterprises in a business sense; instead, they may be charities, non-profit organizations or voluntary sector organizations.

 In addition, there are support organizations dedicated to empowering social entrepreneurs, connecting them with mentors, strengthening their enterprise models, and preparing them for capital investments.
 These incubators and accelerator organizations provide office and meeting space (often free), mentoring and coaching for social enterprise founders and leaders to help them develop their enterprises by improving the effectiveness of their business model, marketing, and strategy.
 Some accelerator organizations help social entrepreneur leaders to scale up their organization, either by taking it from a local scale to a national scale or from a national scale to a global scale.
 Some entrepreneurship support organizations also provide mentoring and coaching to social entrepreneurs.

 One well-known social entrepreneur from South Asia is Muhammad Yunus, who founded the Grameen Bank in 1976.
 He is known as the "father of microcredit," and established the microfinance movement, which aims to help millions of people rural communities to access small loans.
 For his work, he was awarded a Nobel Peace Prize in 2006.
 The work that Yunus did through Grameen Bank has been described as a major influence on later social entrepreneurs.
 Larger countries in Europe and South America have tended to work more closely with public organizations at both the national and local level.